 Optimism is not unrealistic, it’s just a really great way to live your life.
 There’s not much sense in going through life always looking for the bad.
-I’ve found little use in doing so.
+I’ve found little use in doing so, anyway.

-When we are thoroughly committed to believing in the goodness of the world, that’s what we see.
+When we’re thoroughly committed to believing in the goodness of the world, that’s what we see.
 When we believe something good is coming our way, we’re apt to see it when it comes.
-In doing so, feelings of disappointment and regret still happen but are less likely to stick around, because we believe there is a reason we’re being guided down this path.
+In doing so, feelings of disappointment and regret still happen but are less likely to stick around, because we believe every path has potential for joy.

 When things get tough, keep your faith in the guides you can’t always see.
 Trust the process of life that’s working for the highest good of all, even though we can’t always see it.
 Keep your willingness to choose to see peace instead of this.